dapucita/haxbotron/docs/placeholder.md

 `gameRuleNeedMin` : minimum number of players needs for apply loaded game rule

-`gameRuleMapDefault` : default stadium name of loaded game rule

-`gameRuleMapReady` : stadium name for using until the game starts of loaded game rule.

 ## in The event loop for ActionTicket Queue (command)
 `_LaunchTime` : the time the bot launched. (stringfied date)